andrechristikan/ack-nestjs-boilerplate/README.md

 ## Important

-* The features will replated with AWS for Cloud Computing
+* The features will be relate with AWS
 * If you want to implement `database transactions`.
 You must run MongoDB as a `replication set`.
 * If you want to implement `Google SSO`.
     1. You must have google account, then set your app on `google console` to get the  `clientId` and `clientSecret`.